-Are you looking to create an internal admin dashboard for your business?
-The PHP-based Laravel framework is a great option due to its ease of use and flexibility.
+If you’re looking to create an internal admin dashboard, the PHP-based Laravel framework is a great option due to its ease of use and flexibility.

 Laravel provides a lot of features out of the box, ensuring you can get a dashboard up and running without too much difficulty.
 But rather than building completely from scratch, a Laravel admin panel package could save you a lot of time.

-In this article, we'll compare a few of the popular packages so you have a better idea of which one is right for your project.
+There are lots of options to choose from—so in this article, we'll compare a few of the popular packages to help you get a better idea of which admin panel is the best one for your project.

 A cursory Google search will present you with 20 or more options for Laravel admin panel packages.
 While they may look similar on the surface, there are broad differences in their purpose and architecture.

 In a moment, we'll look at the specific features of a few of the more popular options.
-But first, let's become aware of the different types so you have a better idea of what to look for.
+But first, let's learn more about the different types so you have a better idea of what to look for.

 There are five general categories to consider when choosing an admin panel package for Laravel.